Faezehabibi/SINDy/museum/sindy.md

 <tr>
 <td width="70%" valign="top">

 ## Phase 2: Processing

 ### 2.A: Making Library
-In this step, we construct a library of potential functions that could describe the system dynamics.
-These functions form the columns of our library matrix \mathbf{\Theta}(\mathbf{X}).
-To identify the dynamical structure of the system by sparsification of a pre-defined library coefficients. of a manually constructed dictionary from the state vector by a coefficient matrix.
+In this step, we construct a library of potential functions (predictors) out of the raw data vectors created in phase 1 that could describe the system dynamics.
+These functions form the columns of our library matrix $\mathbf{\Theta}(\mathbf{X})$.
+To identify the dynamical structure of the system this library of candidate functions appear in the regression problem to propose the model's structure that later the coefficient matrix will give weight to them according to the problem setup.
+Assuming sparse models for the system, by sparsification (LASSO or thresholding weigths) decide which structure best describe the system's behavior using predictors.

 </td>
 <td width="70%" align="center">